 Continue testing for the remainder of the day, following the same pattern with each meal.
-Ideally, you should be getting one meal at least 3 to 4 hours after the completion of the prior one.
+Ideally, you should be eating each meal about 3 to 4 hours after the completion of the previous one.
 This schedule will not leave a lot of space for snacks.
 Snacks are certainly not necessary and are not encouraged.

 Test again before going to bed.

-How to Eat to Your Meter – List Version
+How to Eat to Your Meter – Short List